 |1999 Fender "Yngwie

 For some reason not readily apparent to anyone, I had always wanted one of these guitars.
-I briefly considered one at the 1985 NAMM Show in New Orleans, then again in Indianapolis in 1989, then again in Phoenix in 1998, then...
+I briefly considered one at the 1987 NAMM Show in Chicago, then again in Indianapolis in 1989, then again in Phoenix in 1998, then...
 Finally Mr. KK put me out of my misery and just ordered one from his Fender Rep and stopped the hand-wringing.

 I have to say that this is a great instrument, and I was not disappointed when it arrived.
 It sounds fabulous, and everyone that hears it is certainly curious.
 The scalloped fingerboard is not for the timid, but it does make a difference when trying to play megafast.
 This is not appropriate as a first guitar, but for a jaded shredder it is perfect.
 Viva Yngwie!

 Dude!
 This is your basic heavy metal machine from the 80's.
 For those of you that can't remember that far back, this instrument allowed you to sweep, dive bomb, and alternate pick to your heart's content -- oh yeah... comb and spray your beautiful hair!
-Its wide, flat neck, big frets, and a killer double locking Kahler tremolo allows you to act just like a middle-aged headbanger.
+Its wide, flat neck and killer double locking Kahler tremolo allows you to act just like a middle-aged headbanger.